publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch52/schVIII/ptII/m__us_usc_t22_s4071j.md

     (d) __Transfer of participant from Foreign Service Retirement and Disability System; determination of benefit share__

-        If a member becomes a participant under this part after qualifying for benefits under part I of this subchapter and, at the time of transfer, has a former spouse entitled to benefits under part I of this subchapter which are determined under section 4054 or 4055 of this title (as determined by the Secretary of State) and are similar in amount to a pro rata share division under section 4054 or 4055 of this title and the service of the member as a participant under this part is not recognized in determining that pro rata share, then subsections (a) and (b) of this section shall not apply to such former spouse.
+        If a member becomes a participant under this part after qualifying for benefits under part I and, at the time of transfer, has a former spouse entitled to benefits under part I which are determined under section 4054 or 4055 of this title (as determined by the Secretary of State) and are similar in amount to a pro rata share division under section 4054 or 4055 of this title and the service of the member as a participant under this part is not recognized in determining that pro rata share, then subsections (a) and (b) of this section shall not apply to such former spouse.
 Otherwise, subsections (a) and (b) of this section shall apply.

     (e) __Death of participant entitled to deferred annuity; spousal agreement; payment of survivor annuity__